juanborre/alfred-zoom-personal-room/README.md

 If nothing happens when you activate the workflow, you may need to check the name of your Zoom app and define it in the variable `{zoom_app_name}`.
 You can do that in Finder under the Applications folder.
 By default, it is Zoom.us.

+You can install the latest version from the [releases page](https://github.com/juanborre/alfred-zoom-personal-room/releases)

 ## Some notes

 - You need Alfred 5